 For a leisurely visit, count for 1.5-2 hours.

-Adults – 5 euro, Students – 2 euro, University students and senior citizens – 3 euro, Family ticket – 10 euro.
+Adults – 5 euros, Students – 2 euros, University students and senior citizens – 3 euros, Family ticket – 10 euros.

 Good to know: There is an option to choose the English language on their official website.
 However, not everything does translate from Estonian.
 For prices, click on “Muuseumist”, then “Piletid ja Info”.

-10 am to 6 pm in summer & 9 am to 4 pm in winter.
+10 am to 6 pm in summer and 9 am to 4 pm in winter.

-- Don’t leave your visit to the last minute as it takes time to see everything.
+- Don’t leave your visit until the last minute as it takes time to see everything.
 It is not one of the places where you only need 30 minutes to see it all.